lh3/minisv/README.md

   aln.chm13g.paf aln.self.paf | bash > sv.hg38l+tgs.rsv
 cat sv.hg38l+tgs.rsv | sort -k1,1 -k2,2 -S4g | minisv.js merge -c2 -s0 - > sv.hg38l+tgs.msv
 ```
-Having the phased sample assembly is **critical** to the calling of small
+Having the phased sample assembly is critical to the calling of small mosaic
-mosaic SVs.
-If you do not have the assembly, graph alignment is important for
+SVs.
+If you do not have the assembly, please perform graph alignment.
+However,
-reducing alignment errors and filtering common germline SVs.
-However, because
-there are more small rare SVs than small mosaic SVs, only large mosaic
+because there are more small rare SVs than small mosaic SVs, only large mosaic
 chromosomal alteration calls are reliable.
 If you have the assembly, graph
-alignment may still help specificity at the cost of sensitivity especially
+alignment may still help specificity but at the cost of sensitivity especially
 around [VNTRs][vntr-wiki].

 ## <a name="compare"></a>Comparing SVs